|

 Apropos deleting material her én mere, Fra Dave Palmer til Phil Jones:

-"Phil, you must be very careful about deleting material, more particularly when you delete it."
+"Phil, you must be very careful about deleting material, more particularly when you delete

 Lyder ikke ligefrem som om Dave Palmer er imod at de sletter data, vil vist bare sikre at det foregår sikkert...?